explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

     Now when we run :grep inside Vim, it will run rg &#x2013;vimgrep &#x2013;smart-case &#x2013;follow instead.

-    For more information what the options above mean, check out man rg.
+    For more information about what the options above mean, check out man rg.

     I can now run a more succinct command :grep "iggy" instead of :grep "iggy" . -R.